 The Randolon first idea is to act at a level more generic than this of the audio signal, that is by providing the machine with intended aesthetic parameters, the machine having to translate them into technical parameters, then into audio signals.
 These intended aesthetic parameters are based upon the duration/presence/ color model proposed by "Imaginary Music".

 The second idea is, rather than to delegate the inspiration to a sophisticated but impersonal algorithmic tool, to make the musician constantly drive the parameters according to his feeling, in feedback.
 All the controls can be operated within the same window.
-The purpose is definitely an instrumental approach, and not to make music from robots.
+The purpose is definitely an instrumental approach, and not to make music by intelligent or unintelligent robots.